-We compete with other suppliers of OTC cold remedy and health care products.
+We compete with other suppliers of OTC homeopathic and health care products.
 These suppliers range widely in size.
-Some of our competitors have significantly greater financial, technical or marketing resources than we do.
-Management believes that our Cold-EEZE® cold remedy lozenge products, which have been clinically proven in two double-blind studies to reduce the severity of common cold symptoms, offer a significant advantage over many of our competitors in the OTC cold remedy market.
+Management believes that our Cold-EEZE[®] cold remedy lozenge products, which have been clinically proven in two double-blind studies to reduce the severity of common cold symptoms, offer a significant advantage over many of our competitors in the OTC cold remedy market.
+However, we have limited capital resources which limit our ability to further innovate and expand our Cold-EEZE[®] product offerings to compete in the competitive cough and cold category, where many other OTC product suppliers are larger and have significantly greater financial, technical or marketing resources than we do.
+Accordingly, we believe that it is in our best interests to sell our Cold-EEZE[®] Division to Mylan and to instead focus on and grow our PMI manufacturing business, ORXx and TK Supplements[®] product lines and to pursue other opportunities.
 We believe that our ability to compete depends on a number of factors, including product quality and price, availability, speed to market, consumer marketing, reliability, credit terms, brand name recognition, delivery time and post-sale service and support.